josefnorlin/josefnorlin.github.io/_posts/2020-02-29-windows-like-a-mac-(for-developers).md

     ![Wox instead of Spotlight Search on Cmd+Space](/images/2020-02-29-wox.png)

 ## Screenshot replacement
 Mac's new screenshot tool is a lot greater than Windows PrintScreen + Paint, Snipping Tool and Snip & Sketch in my opinion.
-But once I started using Lightshot I could see it was a lot closer, and even better in some use cases.
-Installing it and changing it's keybindings makes you feel right a lot more convenient in Windows.
+But once I started using Lightshot I could see it was a lot closer and even better in some use cases.
+Installing it and changing its keybindings makes you feel right a lot more convenient in Windows.

 1. Download and install Lightshot from [here](https://app.prntscr.com/en/download.html)
-2. Once installed you can change Default hotkey to "Ctrl + 4" and Instant save of the fullscreen to "Ctrl + 5" to mimick the Mac behaviour as much as possible.
+2. Once installed you can change Default hotkey to "Ctrl + 4" and Instant save of the fullscreen to "Ctrl + 5" to mimic the Mac behavior as much as possible.
 3. Try your new screenshot tool by pressing Ctrl + 4 and once you edited how you want it you can just copy it with Ctrl + C and you're done.

     ![Lightshot screenshot](/images/2020-02-29-lightshot.png)

 ## To conclude...
 It's a little bit tricky to get everything working as you want but with a little tweaking Windows can act mostly like your Mac.
-I hope this helped you making the best out of two worlds.
+Through this, your keybindings, WSL + Oh My Zsh in Mircrosoft's Terminal, better screenshot tool and a Spotlight/Alfred like launcher will be familiar to your Mac workflow§.
+I hope this helped you get the best out of two worlds.